SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 Note that the array contains four items, but ``0..<count`` only counts as far as ``3``
-(the index of the last item in the array), because it is a half-closed range.
+(the index of the last item in the array), because it is a half-open range.
 For more on arrays, see :ref:`CollectionTypes_Arrays`.

 .. _BasicOperators_LogicalOperators: